Mwesigye-Nicholas/alx-low_level_programming/README.md

-The repo contains scripts about low level programming
+The directory contains information about debugging